 When the sweat is slowly trickling down your back, or from your armpits for that matter, it is time to jump into some cold water of some description to cool off.
 Instead of being lazy and lolling into the hotel's pool or building up more of a sweat walking to the beach, climb in an air conditioned car and go water hole hunting.

 There are enough natural water holes around Cairns that you could spend a good two weeks going from one to another and never see all of them.
 Some only the locals know about, such as The Golden Hole near Josephine Falls with its smooth rocks and pristine water, whilst others are firmly on the tourist map.

 Crystal Cascades in Redlynch Valley is popular with both tourists and locals, as it is a quick 15-20 minute drive from Cairns and has plenty of different pools to splash around in.

 The nearby Fairy Falls is a gem of deep green pools in the tropical jungle further on from the Crystal Cascades that only the intrepid adventurer tries to find.

 A tricky one to find but a definite local's haunt is Behana Gorge that is only 30 minutes from Cairns past Gordonvale.
 The drawback with this one is you have to walk for about 45 minutes to get to it, but it does have a beautiful cascading waterfall flowing into several rock pools for swimming in.

 The list is endless of where to take a refreshing dip with a difference and if you are lucky enough you may just be the only ones there.

 Planning a road trip along the East Coast of Australia?
-Nomad Raquel shares her top tips on things to see and do between Melbourne and Cairns.
+Raquel Furtado shares her top tips on things to see and do between Melbourne and Cairns.